Similarweb lets website owners connect their Google Analytics account to Similarweb and share website data. Making this connection allows you to:

 You can choose from two types of connections:

-Privately: this option is available for Similarweb users and will show verified data only for users who have access to that account.
+Privately: this option is available for Similarweb users and will only show verified data for users who have access to that account.
 Verified stamps will not be shown for a website that is verified privately; however, they will be visible to users on the same account as the original user who completed the private connection.

 Publicly: this option is available for all users.
 This will display desktop, mobile, and tablets, visits, and engagement data, directly from your Google Analytics on your Similarweb page.
 Anyone who views your page in Similarweb will see this data, along with the verified stamps.